Will Mellor says sorry for 'Strictly' tears: Why do we apologise for crying?

 “When we are children and we cry, we may be told to be a 'big girl' or 'big boy' or to stop crying,” she explains.
-“We may even be shouted at for crying if our parent or the adults around are struggling to cope with the situation, as no parent is perfect.”

 Bray says what confuses things further is that we may also have been praised or treated nicely when we stop crying.

-“We therefore associate crying with being ‘bad’ in some way and those beliefs that we developed as a child still influence us as an adults, which is why we feel the need to apologise for crying.”
+“We therefore associate crying with being ‘bad’ in some way and those understandings that we developed as a child still influence us as an adults, which is why we feel the need to apologise for crying.”

 “From a very young age, boys are taught that tears are a mark of failure and an inability to manage their own emotions,” he explains.

 “Society’s construct of masculinity is comprised of stoicism, control and a dry face.
-Broadly speaking, men shouldn’t show signs of weakness, fragility and, most importantly, never shed a tear because it doesn’t fit the bill of what we deem as ‘manly’.”
+Broadly speaking, men shouldn’t show signs of fragility and, most importantly, never shed a tear because it doesn’t fit the bill of what we deem as ‘manly’.”

 The main problem, according to Dr Chaudry, is that crying is still viewed as a form of weakness, particularly by the males amongst us.